Texas Music Office: Development of the TMO

 In March 1991, the TMO published the first of 16 annual editions of the Texas Music Industry Directory (TMID).
 The TMID, released concurrently with SXSW, went from 199 pages with 1,169 listings in 1991, to 432 pages with 15,278 listings in its final edition in 2006.
 The TMID referenced 96 different types of music business and was edited by Monahan along with Deb Freeman (1991–98), Jodi Jenkins (1999–2004), and Andrew Leeper (2005–06) who served as publications coordinator with the TMO.
 The 1993, 1994 and 1997 editions are currently housed in the Rock and Roll Hall of Fame Library and Archives.

 In 1994, Monahan joined Austin area artist manager Carlyne Majer, Asleep at the Wheel band leader Ray Benson, SXSW director Roland Swenson, and City of Austin music liaison Bob Meyer to bring the National Academy of Recording Arts and Sciences to Texas in 1994: the first new NARAS chapter in 22 years.
-That same year, the TMO created its first annual calendar of annual live music events, and in 1995, the TMO collaborated with the Texas State Library & Archives Commission to create its first website, www.governor.state.tx.us/music.
+That same year, the TMO created its first annual calendar of annual live music events, and in 1995, the TMO collaborated with the Texas State Library & Archives Commission to create its first website.

 In 1999, the TMO created the first statewide referral network for Mariachi Education and Mariachi Talent.
 Also in 1999, the TMO collaborated with the University of Texas School of Law Fellowship recipient Kate Hayman to produce Getting Started in the Texas Music Business.
 This online publication provides answers to basic legal and business questions associated with the music industry.
 The 2011 edition has been expanded to cover many Internet-related topics, including digital music copyright law.